VSP

 Drawing on over a decade of experience within parliamentary systems, UN agencies, and European multilateral institutions, I offer support to international organisations, think tanks, governments, and political actors seeking to navigate complex governance and institutional landscapes - particularly where European and South Asian systems intersect.
 My approach draws on practical institutional exposure combined with research-grounded analysis.

 Support on institutional design, legislative capacity building, and government engagement for international organisations, development agencies, and governments in democratic transition.
-My background includes serving under elected representatives within the Indian Parliament — supporting Members of Parliament in the Lok Sabha and a State Legislature, coordinating with ministries as directed, and contributing to the amendment process for national legislation — alongside experience within the UN system.
+My background includes serving under elected representatives within the Indian Parliament - supporting Members of Parliament in the Lok Sabha and a State Legislature, coordinating with ministries as directed, and reviewing ministries’ Citizens’/Clients’ Charters at the Cabinet Secretariat’s Performance Management Division - alongside experience within the UN system.
 Particularly relevant for organisations working on parliamentary strengthening, centre-state coordination, and governance reform in developing democracies.

-The recent EU–India agreements — the Free Trade Agreement, the Security and Defence Partnership, the Comprehensive Mobility Framework, and the “Towards 2030” Strategic Agenda — have opened a fundamentally new chapter in the relationship between Europe and India.
+The recent EU–India agreements - the Free Trade Agreement, the Security and Defence Partnership, the Comprehensive Mobility Framework, and the “Towards 2030” Strategic Agenda - have opened a fundamentally new chapter in the relationship between Europe and India.
 I support organisations, businesses, and government agencies navigating this evolving corridor, drawing on experience within both Indian governmental and European institutional settings.
-From institutional mapping to stakeholder engagement on both sides, Having worked within both systems, I hope to offer some understanding of not just what the agreements say, but how the institutions behind them operate.
+From institutional mapping and stakeholder engagement to the regulatory and political sensitivities on both sides, having worked within both systems I aim to offer an understanding of not just what the agreements say, but how the institutions behind them operate.

 Analytical briefs, policy papers, and strategic assessments for think tanks, international organisations, and government bodies.
 My academic training in comparative federalism and democratic governance at Universitat Pompeu Fabra - where my thesis on asymmetric federalism in India proved predictive of a major constitutional decision - informs an approach grounded in evidence and careful institutional analysis.
 Areas I follow closely include EU–India strategic partnership implementation, governance reform in federal systems, electoral system design and conflict, and migration and mobility policy.